gUBBLOR/gUBBLOR/README.md

-- 👋 Hi, I’m @gUBBLOR
+- 👋 Hi, I’m: @gUBBLOR
-- 👀 I’m interested in ...
+- 👀 I’m interested in:
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on: anything
-- 📫 How to reach me @gubblor on Discord
+- 📫 How to reach me: @gubblor on Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: favorite number is 12